INSPIRATIONS

 At the age of nine, Cara began taking riding lessons and eventually found true love competing in the jumper ring.
 The stable taught Cara discipline and order, something sorely missing in her home life.
 Her barn rat friends became family and the horses offered a type of peace and kindness she desperately longed for.

-In one of the last unrehabbed lofts in downtown STL Cara rented a loft.
+After the fall of the 2008 recession, she moved to one of the last unrehabbed lofts in downtown St Louis.
 It was full of artists who encouraged her to paint.
 In 2011 Cara created her first painting, a 6'x6' of two horses embracing.
 The only work she could find was as a carriage driver which reunited her with horses and reignited the passion that had been dormant for far too long.
 When she smelled her heavy horse sweating during a warm day (horses have a very distinct, sweet smell) there was an almost audible sigh resonating from her soul.
 She was back on track.

-Cara paints only horses in thick, layered oils.
+Today Cara is a full-time artist, painting horses in thick, layered oils.
 Her career as an artist is an homage to the animals who brought her life color and meaning again.
 The horses are depicted with exceptionally long legs, reflecting their fragility and the fragility of life.
 The backgrounds are often simple in nature showcasing a laser focus on the subject matter.
 A variety of techniques and tools are used to achieve hyper textured oil paintings inspired by a true passion for process in both painting and horse training.
 Glazing, layering, and thinned paint along with the use of brushes, pallet knives, and fingers lend to the canvas’ depth and movement.

 1977